Sandstone vs Limestone for Exterior Cladding — Which Should You Specify?

 Geological Background

 Sandstone is a sedimentary rock composed of sand-sized grains (primarily quartz) cemented together.
-Limestone is a sedimentary rock composed predominantly of calcium carbonate, formed from marine organism shells.
+The cement material — silica, calcite, or iron oxide — determines its strength and colour.
+Limestone is a sedimentary rock composed predominantly of calcium carbonate (calcite), formed from marine organism shells and skeletons or by chemical precipitation.

 Performance in Different Climates